minzikimi/NYtimes-bestseller/README.md

 # New York Times Bestsellers Explorer 📚
-Explore the New York Times Bestsellers list with this modern Next.js application.
-This project leverages dynamic routing, server-side rendering, and scoped styling with CSS Modules to deliver an intuitive and visually appealing experience.
+This project is a practice application designed to explore the New York Times Bestsellers list using Next.js.
+It leverages dynamic routing, SSR, and styling with CSS Modules to create an intuitive and visually appealing experience.
 The application is deployed on Vercel.